-Don’t rush when you’re booking online with Ryanair.
+2. Don’t rush…but don’t take too long when booking online with Ryanair

-Check and double check and check again that you’ve got the right times and dates because if you book the wrong flight it’s unlikely you’re going to get a refund.
+Check and double check and check again that you’ve got the correct times and dates because if you book the wrong flight it’s unlikely you’re going to get a refund.

 Make sure you untick the insurance box and get your own insurance because it’s cheaper.

 Untick the reserved seating or preselected seats unless you’re absolutely desperate to sit together or you’re travelling with children.

 If you’re going to need to check-in baggage then make sure you do it now and pay the extra for it.
 If you find your bag is too big or too heavy to take as cabin baggage on the day then you’ll pay a small fortune to get it on the plane.
 (More on baggage later).

 Check-in online and PRINT OUT YOUR BORDING PASS or use the app!